DevBobcorn/AcryliCraft/README.md

 Acrylic depends on [YetAnotherConfigLib](https://modrinth.com/mod/yacl) as its configuration library.
 Additionally, you will need [Mod Menu](https://modrinth.com/mod/modmenu) placed in your mods folder to access mod config if using Fabric.

-For Forge 1.20 and above, it is also necessary to disable FML splash screen for the translucent game window to be properly initialized.
+For Forge/NeoForge 1.20 and above, it is also necessary to disable FML splash screen for the translucent game window to be properly initialized.
 This can be done by setting `earlyWindowControl` in `.minecraft\config\fml.toml` to `false`.
 Note that this MIGHT lead to malfunction for some rendering mods which leverages advanced OpenGL features, so proceed at your own risk.

 ## Known Issues